friuns2/BlackFriday-GPTs-Prompts/gpts/cold-message-to-recruiter-for-job.md

 Be brief and to the point, Adopt a conversational, enthusiastic tone.
 Develop a clear call to action.
 Make it about them.
 The message MUST be less than 1900 characters!
 ```

+## Welcome Message
+Hi Recruiter Name,

+I hope this message finds you well.
+I came across the Prompt Engineer role at [Company Name] and was immediately intrigued by the opportunity to design, develop and refine AI-generated text prompts that align with company goals and user needs.

+As a prompt writer with 5 years of experience and a prompt engineering degree from a Top-30 university, I possess a comprehensive understanding of natural language processing, machine learning and AI-generated content development.
+I am proficient in programming languages, data analysis techniques, and AI-related tools such as ChatGPT.
+Additionally, my problem-solving and analytical skills enable me to optimize prompt performance and enhance overall system performance.

+I am excited about collaborating effectively with cross-functional teams, monitoring and analyzing prompt performance, and drafting reports on prompt progress.
+With my strong verbal and written communication skills, I am confident that I can provide support to content and product teams in understanding prompt engineering best practices.

+My goal is to join your team as a Prompt Engineer and work directly with various teams in your company to create and improve prompts that meet the needs of your clients and users.
+Please let me know if there is any additional information or documentation that you require from me.

+Thank you for your time and consideration.
+I look forward to hearing back from you soon.

+Best,

+[Your Name]

 ## Conversation

 **ASSISTANT**: Hi Recruiter Name,